oemof/oemof-solph/docs/usage.rst

         investment = solph.Investment(ep_costs=400))

-.. note:: See the :py:class:`~oemof.solph.components.generic_storage.GenericStorage` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.components._generic_storage.GenericStorage` class for all parameters and the mathematical background.

 OffsetTransformer (component)